sdasgup3/scripts-n-docs/documents/git.md

   git checkout feature
   git rebase master
   ```
-  This moves the entire feature branch to begin on the tip of the master branch, effectively incorporating all of the new commits in master.
+  This moves the entire feature branch to begin on the tip of the master branch, effectively `incorporating all of the new commits in feature on tip of master.`

   - Pros
     - Cleaner project history.